-- 7 A Mitigating Circumstances claim in respect of academic performance, irrespective of whether the mark in question is a fail, or of passing standard, shall be deemed invalid.
-Claims in respect of academic performance are considered under the Procedures for the submission of Appeals against decisions of Assessment Board (Section 10.5) (It should be noted that if an appeal based on academic performance is successful: (i) the student shall surrender the mark achieved for the item of assessed work concerned and (ii) the claim shall count as one of the two accepted claims as detailed in 8 below). - 8 A student may have a mitigating circumstances/academic performance claim accepted on two occasions only for a particular item of assessed work.
-A mark of zero will be awarded for that item of assessed work with no further entitlement to be reassessed, if it is not then attempted at the next available opportunity.
+A Mitigating Circumstances claim in respect of academic performance, irrespective of whether the mark in question is a fail, or of passing standard, shall be deemed invalid.
+Claims in respect of academic performance are considered under the Procedures for the submission of Appeals against decisions of Assessment Board (Section 10.5) (It should be noted that if an appeal based on academic performance is successful: (i) the student shall surrender the mark achieved for the item of assessed work concerned and (ii) the claim shall count as one of the two accepted claims as detailed in 8 below).

-Defined as the date of the examination or the 10 working day late coursework deadline
+1 Defined as the date of the examination or the two week late coursework deadline

-- 9 Any claim supported by false documentary evidence shall be deemed invalid and will lead the University to take action under its disciplinary procedures. - 10 A claim for Mitigating Circumstances must be submitted on a Mitigating Circumstances Form, for it to be deemed valid it must: - 10.1 Be completed in full and specify: - 10.1.1 the full name of the student; - 10.1.2 the correct student ID number; - 10.1.2 the title(s) and code(s) of the module(s) affected; - 10.1.3 the component(s) affected; - 10.1.5 the relevant assessment date(s). - 10.2 Be supported by appropriate, independent documentary evidence: - 10.2.1 Claims in relation to late submission of coursework would normally require evidence to demonstrate mitigating circumstances for the period immediately leading up to the assessment and/or the published coursework deadline; - 10.2.2 Claims in relation to non-attendance at an examination would normally require evidence to demonstrate mitigating circumstances for the period immediately leading up to the examination and/or the date of the examination in question; - 10.2.2 Claims in relation to non submission of coursework would normally require evidence to demonstrate mitigating circumstances for the period immediately leading up to the assessment and/or the published coursework deadline and must in addition demonstrate why it was not possible to submit the work within the late coursework period.
+- A student may have a mitigating circumstances/academic performance claim accepted on two occasions only for a particular item of assessed work. - 9 Any claim supported by false documentary evidence shall be deemed invalid and will lead the University to take action under its disciplinary procedures. - A claim for Mitigating Circumstances must be submitted on a Mitigating Circumstances Form2, for it to be deemed valid it must: - 10.1 Be completed in full and specify: - 10.1.1 the full name of the student: - 10.1.2 the correct student ID number; - 10.1.2 the title(s) and code(s) of the module(s) affected; - 10.1.3 the component(s) affected; - 10.1.5 the relevant assessment date(s). - 10.2 Be supported by appropriate, independent documentary evidence: - 10.2.1 Claims in relation to late submission of coursework would normally require evidence to demonstrate mitigating circumstances for the period immediately leading up to the assessment and/or the published coursework deadline; - 10.2.2 Claims in relation to non-attendance at an examination would normally require evidence to demonstrate mitigating circumstances for the period immediately leading up to the examination and/or the date of the examination in question; - 10.2.2 Claims in relation to non submission of coursework would normally require evidence to demonstrate mitigating circumstances for the period immediately leading up to the assessment and/or the published coursework deadline and must in addition demonstrate why it was not possible to submit the work within the late coursework period.

 (Claims submitted without independent supporting evidence shall not be considered.
-Students who have good reason for failing to provide appropriate documentary evidence by the Mitigating Circumstances deadline date should consult the Procedures for the submission of Appeals against decisions of Assessment Boards);
+Students who have good reason for failing to provide appropriate documentary evidence by the Mitigating Circumstances deadline date should consult the Procedures for the submission of Appeals against decisions of Assessment Boards):

-- 10.3 Provide full details of the circumstances, and how these circumstances have affected the student; - 10.4 Be signed and dated by the student, unless it is impossible for the student to sign; - 10.5 Be received at an Undergraduate or Postgraduate Office by the published Mitigating Circumstances deadline date for the semester in which the circumstances occurred.
+- 10.3 Provide full details of the circumstances, and how these circumstances have affected the student; - 10.4 Be signed and dated by the student, unless it is impossible for the student to sign; - 10.5 Be received at an Undergraduate or Postgraduate Office by the publishedMitigating Circumstances deadline date3 for the semester in which the circumstances occurred.

-&lt;sup>2 Mitigating Circumstances Forms are available from the Undergraduate or Postgraduate Offices on both campuses and can be downloaded from www.londonmet.ac.uk/mitigation
+2 Mitigating Circumstances Forms are available from the Undergraduate or Postgraduate Offices on both campuses and can be downloaded from www.londonmet.ac.uk/mitigation